11+ Household Items Teens Get High On: Resources for Parents

 Don’t talk to your teen right away or in the heat of conflict.
 Wait until you are calm, collected, and ready to approach them with empathy.
 Address your concerns or what you’ve noticed without judging them, and keep the conversation open.
 If you aren’t sure where to start, reach out to

-When to Get Your Teen Help
+When to Get Your Teen Help for Alcohol or Substance Misuse

 Many parents of teenagers have found themselves wondering whether their teen is experimenting or if they are struggling with substance use disorder.
-A survey from the National Institute of Drug Abuse shows eighth graders, around age 14, are the biggest group – with 4% reporting inhalant use in the last year.
+A survey from the National Institute of Drug Abuse shows eighth graders, around age 14, are the biggest group, with 4% reporting inhalant use in the last year.

 The easiest way to determine that is with a drug and alcohol assessment.
 At Artemis, screening for substance use disorder and mental health conditions is one of the first steps we take, ensuring that your teen gets help tailored to what they need.

-Find Teen-Focused Support at Artemis
+Find Teen-Focused Support at Artemis in Tucson Today

 It can be hard to navigate the challenges of parenting a teenager, so don’t go it alone.
 Artemis Adolescent Healing Center is here to help.
 Whether you have questions about talking to your teen or are looking to get them help, call us.

 We can answer your questions and talk about the next steps to lead your teen toward recovery.
-All calls are confidential so please reach out to get support and options today.
+All calls are confidential, so please reach out to get support and options today.

 References